Doege, Greene, Wright shine, WVU trounces Long Island 66-0 - NewsBreak

 Doege, Greene, Wright shine, WVU trounces Long Island 66-0

-MORGANTOWN, W.Va. -- Jarret Doege threw three touchdown passes, Winston Wright returned a kickoff for another score and West Virginia beat Long Island 66-0 Saturday night.
+MORGANTOWN, W.Va.
+(AP) — Jarret Doege threw three touchdown passes, Winston Wright returned a kickoff for another score and West Virginia beat Long Island 66-0 Saturday night.

 The Mountaineers (1-1) bounced back from a dull effort last week at Maryland with 542 yards of offense against a Championship Subdivision team with back-to-back games looming against ranked opponents.